arhanv/freesound-solr-evaluation/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-2. Configure Environment (Optional)
+2. Specify the data directory
-Set the `SEARCH_DOCUMENTS_DIR` environment variable if your data is not in the default location.
+Set the `SEARCH_DOCUMENTS_DIR` environment variable to point to the directory containing the JSONs exported from Freesound.
 ```bash
 export SEARCH_DOCUMENTS_DIR="[wherever the JSONs are stored]"
 ```